 4. HP OfficeJet Pro 7740 All-in-One Colour Inkjet

 This large printer can do many things.
 Print and copy up to A3 size, bold documents and presentations with up to 50% cost compared to colour laser.
-Printing duplex is very easy with this printer.
+Printing on both sides of the paper is very easy with this printer using the Duplex feature.
 It has water, smear and fade-resistant prints.
-So, your printed documents will last for much longer and with more resistant.
+So, your printed documents will last much longer and with more resistant.

 Simple and easy to use, no complicated layout, everything is straight forward.
-Quiet and quick, especially at the price range.
+Quiet and quick, especially in the price range.
 For the price, this printer is perfect for small businesses.

 Everyone can use this all-in-one with their wireless devices, no more cables.
 And if you’re into recycling, you can recycle your Original HP ink cartridges for free through HP Planet Partners.

 This is one smart printer.
 It can scan and print double-sided A3, something that many business owners will appreciate greatly.
 Document feeder for scanning to ensure your productivity will keep flowing.
 The age of scanning per document is over if you value your time and energy this is a very good feature.

 Any employee would be much happier seeing their mountain of documents disappear in mere minutes.
 Also great if you want to digitize your documents or any kind of books.

 It operates pretty quietly at 50db.
 Wired and wireless connection.
 250 sheet paper capacity for up to A3 will definitely help you.
 The LCD touchscreen is easy to use and has everything that you need.
 Brother MFC-J6530DW is a must-have printer for office printing.
 Definitely one of the best A3 printer.
 Businesses using cloud storage services can store and share documents on the go directly from the printer.